dhellmann/pymotw-3/source/sys/exceptions.rst

 Many applications are structured with a main loop that wraps execution in a global exception handler to trap errors not handled at a lower level.
-Another way to achieve the same thing is by setting the :data:`sys.excepthook` to a function that takes three arguments (error type, error value, and traceback) and let it deal with unhandled errors.
+Another way to achieve the same thing is by setting the :data:`sys.excepthook` to a function that takes three arguments (the error type, error value, and traceback) and let it deal with unhandled errors.

 .. include:: sys_excepthook.py